| Emperor* |

 under their king Frithigern ask for permission to

-enter the Empire and are allowed into Thrace
+enter the Empire and are allowed into Thrace (Fall),

-militum per Thracias Lupicinus and the dux
+per Thracias Lupicinus and the dux Moesiae

-Moesiae secundae, Magnus Maximus.
+secundae, Magnus Maximus.
 Many dedititii

 take advantage of their presence and join the